evalops/eval2otel/README.md

 - **Google Vertex AI (Gemini)** - `convertVertexToEval2Otel()`
 - **Custom** - Any provider following the `EvalResult` schema

-See the [examples directory](./examples/) for provider-specific integration guides.
+See the [examples directory](./examples/) for provider-specific integration guides and helper-based conversion examples.

 ## Supported Operations